Encrypted volumes using pxctl

-Cluster wide secret key is basically a key value pair where the value part is the secret that is used as a passphrase for encrypting volumes.
-A cluster wide secret key is a common key that can be used to encrypt all your volumes.
+A cluster-wide secret key is basically a key-value pair where the value part is the secret that Portworx uses as a passphrase to encrypt all your volumes.

 Using per volume secret keys

-You can encrypt volumes using different keys instead of the cluster wide secret key.
-However you need to specify the key for every create and attach commands.
+As mentioned, you can encrypt volumes using unique keys instead of the cluster-wide secret key.
+However, you are required to specify the key every time you create or attach a new volume.

 Encrypted Shared Volumes

-Portworx cluster must be authenticated to access secret store for the encryption keys.
-Both cluster wide and per volume secrets are supported.
-For example, using cluster wide secret key:
+The Portworx cluster must be authenticated to access the secret store for the encryption keys.